SteveKennyUK/the-anvil-metal-pub/README.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+-   [Code Institute](https://stackoverflow.com) tutorials provided helpful guidance in creating the code for this project, including the hero image.

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap 4.6:](https://getbootstrap.com/docs/4.6/getting-started/introduction/): Bootstrap Library was used throughout the project, mainly to make the site responsive using the Bootstrap Grid System.

 -   Code for the floating scroll to top button was provided by [W3Schools](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_scroll_to_top) and slightly modified by the developer to suit the site.
 Although some JavaScript was required, it was felt that this added much to the user experience.

+- Many helpful hints and guidance were provided by posts by other developers on [Stack Overflow](https://stackoverflow.com/) - although no code was copied directly from these posts.

 ### Content